Parva (novel): Translations

 Among foreign languages, the first translation appeared in English under the title Parva: A Tale of War, Peace, Love, Death, God and Man.
 It was the work of K. Raghavendra Rao.
 The Russian translation by Abhai Maurya and Sonu Saini appeared in 2020.
 It was titled Парва.
 The Chinese translation (大纪元) appeared in the same year as the Russian one.
 Parva was translated into Mandarin Chinese by a team of B. R. Deepak and Xu Ke.

 Storyline

 The novel narrates the story of Mahabharata mostly using monologue as a literary technique.
 Several principal characters found in the original Mahabharata reminisce almost their entire lives.
 Both the setting and the context for the reminiscence is the onset of the Kurukshetra War.

 The novel begins with a conversation in the court of Madra desha.
 It was the time when the preparations of war had just begun.
 The episode is followed by reminiscences of Kunti, Draupadi, Bheema and Arjuna.
 The next part of novel discusses the war from a rational view.
 The novel seeks to reconstruct the disintegration of a vast community involving the Kauravas and Pandavas.

 Awards

-Parva has won the Deraje award.
+In 2007, Parva won the Deraje award.